-We consent to the use in this Registration Statement No. 333-260534 on Form F-1 of our report dated June 14, 2022 relating to the financial statements of Algoma Steel Group Inc. We also consent to the reference to us under the heading "Experts" in such Registration Statement.
+We consent to the incorporation by reference in Registration Statement No. 333-264063 on Form S-8 of our report dated June 14, 2022 relating to the financial statements of Algoma Steel Group Inc. appearing in this Annual Report on Form 20-F for the year ended March 31, 2022.

-/s/ Deloitte LLP Chartered Professional Accountants Licensed Public Accountants Toronto, Canada
+/s/ Deloitte LLP

-June 30, 2022
+Chartered Professional Accountants Licensed Public Accountants Toronto, Canada June 17, 2022